QiiLin/qiilin.github.io/index.md

 In the past few years, I have developed a good understanding of programing language such as Java, JavaScript, Python, C. In addition, I gained a good grasp of algorithm design and machine learning concepts.
 I am looking forward to applying those skills in my future position.

-I am currently seeking a full-time/internship software engineer ole around Canada.
+I am currently seeking a full-time/internship software engineer role around Canada.

 ---